 Using this with your data

 This report requires the standard events and users tables.

-- From the Report, click the button to the right of Export and then click Clone.
+From the Report, click the button to the right of Export and then click Duplicate.

 Modify the common table expression (more info) in lines 4-17 to reference your database tables and relevant columns.

 Change the timestamp on lines 47, 48, and 49 to a current timestamp function.
 For details on how to do this for your database, see the notes below.

 Click Report and then Publish to change the report name and description.

 This query uses window functionFour parts of this query can be database-specific.
 For details on how to adapt these to your database, see our Database Notes.